kid1412621/kid1412621.github.io/posts/win-setup.md

 ## WSL

+Before [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/), the Windows world got some tools, like [Cygwin](https://www.cygwin.com/), [minGW(-w64)](https://www.mingw-w64.org/) and [MSYS(2)](https://www.msys2.org/) (here's [a greate post to explain the difference](https://www.sobyte.net/post/2021-11/cygwin-mingw-msys/)), to provide POSIX compatibility.
+If you just won't to use some basic Linux tools, like `grep` or `awk`, try [gow](https://github.com/bmatzelle/gow) [which can be installed via scoop easily](#basic-tools).

-The [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/) probablly is a game changer in Windows dev world.
+The WSL probablly is a game changer in Windows dev world.
 Windows coder can use Linux tool sets without the overhead of a traditional virtual machine or dual-boot setup.
 It's interoperable between Windows and WSL, meaning you can boot up a service in WSL and access in Windows, see [more details](https://learn.microsoft.com/en-us/windows/wsl/networking).

 Run `wsl --install <Distro>` to install a distribution for WSL.
 To check, run `wsl -l -v`.
 By default, the [WSL 2](https://learn.microsoft.com/en-us/windows/wsl/compare-versions) will be used.
 Comparing to WSL 1 which translates system calls to Linux kernal, WSL 2 is based on Hyper-V which got performance boost for file system and full system call compatibility.
+However, WSL got [issues on VPN environment](https://learn.microsoft.com/en-us/windows/wsl/troubleshooting#wsl-has-no-network-connectivity-once-connected-to-a-vpn).

 Tips: